 Companies like Nvidia have been able to show robots that perform tasks in the real world by learning from the actions of humans.
 The robots can watch how tasks get done and then re-enact these actions—a vast advancement from how robots usually behave.

+Here are some more new artificial intelligence developments.
 Another bot program called AlphaGo has taught itself advanced strategies for playing the game ‘Go’, requiring no human training.
 With time, it’s expected that developments in artificial intelligence may create robots that can operate somewhat independently from humans and human knowledge.

 #7: The Development of Robotic Assistants

 Would you be comfortable with a robotic nurse caring for you if you fell ill?
 How would you feel about a robot caregiver taking care of your elderly parents or relatives?
 Or a robotic retail assistant helping you pick out an extra pair of jeans?

 Many countries worldwide are experiencing crises in finding enough carers to take care of their aging populations.
 This will become an increasingly pressing issue as the Baby Boomer generation reaches their senior years.

 Recent AI developments could bridge this gap.
 The government of Japan is currently working on promoting the acceptance of technology that would fill in for human caregivers and nurses.

 Japanese developers are working to create robots that can assist people to get out of bed, predict when they may need to use a restroom, or maintain their medication schedules.

 The researchers’ future priorities include the development of wearable mobility aids and technology that can guide people to restrooms and to bed when new AI predicts that it’s the correct time to do so.